nemonik/hands-on-DevOps-gen2/README.md

 ### 10.2.4.
 Change your shell to fish

 The class automation will attempt to configure Bash, Zsh and fish, but let's try something perhaps new.
+Further information on fish can be found in its [documentation](http://fishshell.com/docs/current/index.html), but essentially it syntax highlighting, autosuggestions, and tab completion along with some other improvements that in my opnion pushes it past my prior shell, Zsh.

 Let's use fish as our shell